 The Fair Access Fund

-Screen and Film School is committed to promoting equal opportunities for all applicants, and all students, and we actively seek to recruit a diverse student body that is reflective of the wider community.
+Screen and Film School is committed to promoting equal opportunities for all applicants and all students.
+We actively seek to recruit a diverse student body that is reflective of the wider community.

-We believe that a diverse student body provides for a creative and dynamic community and this is in line with the ethos and mission of the Screen and Film School.
+We believe that a diverse student body provides for a creative and dynamic community, and this is in line with the ethos and mission of BIMM Institute and Screen and Film School.

 What does The Fair Access Fund aim to do?